 This page provides an overview of datasets in BigQuery.

 A dataset is contained within a specific project.
 Datasets are top-level containers that are used to organize and control access to your tables and views.
 A table or view must belong to a dataset, so you need to create at least one dataset before loading data into BigQuery.

 BigQuery datasets are subject to the following limitations:

 - You can set the geographic location at creation time only.
 After a dataset has

-BigQuery web UI, the command-line tool, or by calling the
+bqcommand-line tool, or calling the

-Dataset names must be unique per project.
+Dataset names must be unique for each project.

-For more information on dataset quotas and limits, see Quotas and Limits.
+For more information on dataset quotas and limits, see Quotas and limits.